playn/playn.github.io/docs/overview.md

 according to the font's metrics.

-It should be noted that the text layout and rendering capabilities of the HTML5 Canvas API (which is what's used by the HTML backend) are //severely// limited.
+It should be noted that the text layout and rendering capabilities of the HTML5 Canvas API (which is what's used by the HTML backend) are _severely_ limited.
 As a result, text rendering on that platform is not as consistent and high quality as it is on the other platform backends.

-### Scene graph
+### Retained mode

 In addition to all of the above [immediate mode] rendering APIs, PlayN also provides a retained mode API in the form of a 2D scene graph.
-This is a separate [playn-scene] library, which is included as part of the core distribtion.
+This is a separate [playn-scene] library, which is included as part of the core distribtion and described below in the [Scene graph](#scene-graph) section.

 ## Game loop